€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Overall structure of the remuneration package

-The guidelines for the allocation of remuneration paid to Board members, as adopted by the Board following proposals from the Remuneration Committee, are as follows:
+The guidelines for the allocation of remuneration paid to directors, as adopted by the Board on 8 February 2023 following proposals from the Remuneration Committee, are as follows:

 • At the outset, Board members receive annual fixed remuneration consisting of: